Kamran-Afzali/Kamran-Afzali.github.io/_posts/DH_training_1_3.md

 - [Master of Health Informatics - Health Data Science](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/594)

-  - Leverage health data science tools and applications to achieve business and research outcomes within the health sector.
-In this master’s degree concentration, participants will work with real hands-on data science projects using de-identified data from a curated health data repository built with industry partners—the first of its kind and learn to optimize data to support evidence- and value-based results.
+  - In this master’s degree concentration, participants will work with real hands-on data science projects using de-identified data from a curated health data repository built with industry partners—the first of its kind and learn to optimize data to support evidence- and value-based results.
 In addition, participants will focus on how to integrate data platforms in the health and healthcare industries, virtual reality, data mining, machine learning, and reporting.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/594#curriculum)

 - [Master of Health Informatics - Digital Health](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/590)

-  -  At the cutting-edge of emerging health technology, including telehealth, digital health, and virtual health by learning how technology affects and improves diagnosis, treatment, training, patient records, and financial transactions.
-In this master’s degree concentration, participants will gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.
+  -  At the cutting-edge of emerging health technology, including telehealth, digital health, and virtual health, this master’s degree concentration, participants will gain high-level knowledge of the interoperability of healthcare information systems, the benefits and barriers associated with consumer digital health products, and the evolving use of distance medicine.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/health-data-science-online/degreeid/590#curriculum)

 - [Master of Health Informatics - Project Management](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/634)

   - With advancements in technology, healthcare organizations require leaders that can oversee and manage complex projects.
-Gain practical experience in project management in healthcare by using the tools and techniques leveraged for large- and small-scale projects.
+Gain practical experience in project management in healthcare by using the tools and techniques leveraged for large and small-scale projects.
 Develop the strategies and skills to ensure teams meet their goals for timeline, scope, and budget while delivering exceptional patient care.
-The program curriculum aligns with the PMI® Project Management Body of Knowledge.
+The program curriculum aligns with the [PMI](https://www.pmi.org/)'s Project Management Body of Knowledge.

   - [Course details](https://universitycollege.du.edu/hinf/degree/masters/project-management-online/degreeid/634#curriculum)